 There is no valid reason for people to be homeless in a city as large and as prosperous as Columbus.
 We have space, resources, and ingenuity to create a real solution; one that is comprehensive and gets people off the streets and into real housing.
 A solution that helps people get work, an education, and successfully back on their feet.

 I will bring my ideas to the table and work with business and community organizations to implement a complete program that will make Columbus the model for successfully addressing homelessness with dignity, care, and compassion.

 Racism at all levels of law enforcement is real.
 Out of control police unions are real.
-No accountability is unacceptable.
-The residents of Columbus no longer have faith or trust in the people sworn to protect us – and that’s just wrong.
+The residents of Columbus no longer have faith or trust in the people sworn to protect us – and that is just wrong.

-CPD needs to focus on community safety, not heavy-handed enforcement.
+Columbus Police Department needs to focus on community safety, not heavy handed enforcement.

 Columbus is the largest city in the United States where the only public transportation option is a bus.
 While COTA is a good system, it’s not the long-term, reliable mode of public transportation that will support and promote our growing city.
 In order for Columbus and Central Ohio to successfully continue to grow, we need a system that combines bus, rail, and other alternatives to make it easier and more convenient for people to travel into, out of, and all around our city.

 As someone raised on public transportation and who has lived in cities with first-class systems, I understand how vital a robust and reliable transit system needs to be for those living inside and outside the city, and I’ll bring my unique perspective and creativity to finally get Columbus the full transportation system needed to maximize our growth and minimize the need for cars.